How to build a global team without a local entity

 How an Employer of Record (EOR) simplifies global expansion

-An Employer of Record service can help with these expansion roadblocks.
-An EOR acts as the legal employer for your international team members, handling all HR and payroll duties on your behalf.
+An Employer of Record (EOR) acts as the legal employer for your international team members, handling all HR and payroll duties on your behalf.
 This allows you to tap into global talent pools quickly and efficiently.

 Compliance